allegroai/clearml-docs/docs/fundamentals/task.md

 you can work with tasks in Offline Mode, in which all information is saved in a local folder (see [Storing Task Data Offline](../guides/set_offline.md)).

-In the UI and code, tasks are grouped into [projects](projects.md), which are logical entities similar to folders.
+Tasks are grouped into a [project](projects.md) hierarchical structure, similar to file folders.
 Users can decide how to group tasks, though different models or objectives are usually grouped into different projects.

-Tasks that are in the system can be accessed and utilized with code.
-To [access a task](../clearml_sdk/task_sdk.md#accessing-tasks), it can be identified either by a project name & task name combination or by a unique ID.
+Tasks can be accessed and utilized with code.
+[Access a task](../clearml_sdk/task_sdk.md#accessing-tasks) by specifying project name & task name combination or by a unique ID.

-It's possible to copy ([clone](../webapp/webapp_exp_reproducing.md)) a task multiple times and to modify it for re-execution.
+It's possible to create copies of a task ([clone](../webapp/webapp_exp_reproducing.md)) then execute them with [ClearML Agent](../clearml_agent.md).
+When an agent executes a task, it uses the specified configuration to:

+* Install required Python packages
+* Apply code patches
+* Set hyperparameter and run-time configuration values

+Modifying a task clone's configuration will have the executing ClearML agent override the original values:
+* Modified package requirements will have the experiment script run with updated packages.
+* Modified recorded command line arguments will have the ClearML agent inject the new values in their stead
+* Code-level configuration instrumented with [`Task.connect`](../references/sdk/task.md#connect) will be overridden by modified hyperparameters.

 ![Task](../img/fundamentals_task.png)